wherrryje/wherrryje/README.md

 I'm a geospatial science graduate student at Oregon State University.
-My background is in forestry and I'm on a journey to educate myself on all things remote sensing and computer science.
+On a journey to learn about all things ai, remote sensing, and cs with the aim of applying them to forestry.

 <!---
 wherrryje/wherrryje is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.